markmakemate/Statistic-Learning-Theory/README.md

 # Statistic-Learning-Theory
 ## This project will integrates AI algorithms, Calculating Platforms and Application
 * Algorithm Layer in C++: Providing Algorithms and data access.
-* Bussiness Logic Layer in Java: Providing interfaces to application layer and calculating resources.
+* Bussiness Logic Layer in Java: Providing interfaces and calculating resources to application layer.
 * Application Layer in Python: Providing a simple interaction window for users.
-Users can customize it based on the API provided by Bussiness Logi Layer
+Users can customize it based on the API provided by Bussiness Logic Layer
 * Platforms: Windows, Linux
 * Compile Environment: Ubuntu 16.04 LTS 64-bit
 # Objectives: